Discussion Notes

 Similarities demonstrated in the video include:

-- Both use 12-steps and encourage people to trust in a higher
+- Both use 12-steps and encourage people to trust in a higher power

 - Both are self-help models